Nationwide Personal Service Dog Training

 Training Center, Group, or Virtual Lessons

-Lessons are conducted at our facility (available at the Southeastern PA branch only), at various public venues (group lessons only), or via Skype/Facetime at the trainer’s discretion (many skills/tasks are recommended to be trained in person).
-We will be teaching you how to work with your dog in between lessons and will ask for daily practice ("homework") from you!
+Lessons are conducted at our facility (available at the Southeastern PA and Northern VA branches only), at various public venues (group lessons only), or via Skype/Facetime at the trainer’s discretion (many skills/tasks are recommended to be trained in person).
+We will be teaching you Service Dog Training Frequently Asked Questions Page 4 of 10 2021-12-28 how to work with your dog in between lessons and will ask for daily practice ("homework") from you!

 Training center or virtual lessons may be conducted back-to-back if you would prefer multiple-hour lessons.